ON THIS PAGE: You will learn about the different types of treatments doctors use for people with bone sarcoma. Use the menu to see other pages.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Chemotherapy for bone sarcoma can usually be an outpatient treatment, which is treatment given at a clinic or doctor’s office instead of needing to stay in a hospital.

 Fast-growing types of bone sarcoma are often treated with chemotherapy before surgery.
 Chemotherapy that is given before surgery is called preoperative chemotherapy, neoadjuvant chemotherapy, or induction chemotherapy.
 For most high-grade tumors, the oncologist may give chemotherapy for 3 to 4 cycles before surgery to shrink the primary tumor or make it easier to remove.
-Chemotherapy before surgery may also help patients live longer because it destroys cancer cells that have spread from the original tumor.
+Chemotherapy before surgery may also increase the chance of cure and/or help patients live longer because it destroys cancer cells that have spread from the original tumor.
 The tumor’s response to chemotherapy can be used to better determine the prognosis.
-In order to evaluate the effectiveness of the chemotherapy, tumor cells are looked at under a microscope after the primary tumor has been removed to see what percentage of cells were killed.
-This is called the necrosis factor.

 After the patient has recovered from surgery, they may receive more chemotherapy to destroy any remaining tumor cells.
 This is called postoperative or adjuvant chemotherapy.
 The use of chemotherapy to shrink the tumor before surgery combined with chemotherapy after surgery has saved many lives and many patients’ limbs.